 In Gabriel Knight: Sins of the Fathers, Gabriel investigates a string of murders with a voodoo connection in the hopes of using it as the basis for a new novel.
 He learns more about his history while visiting his grandmother and discovers a long-lost relative who reveals he’s a ‘Schattenjäger’: a family of supernatural investigators descended from Inquisitors, Jesuits and Witch-Hunters with an ancient charge to destroy evil and ‘serve the light’.

 The three characters we’ve discussed so far have several things in common.
-They’re all highly intelligent and fiercely independent individuals, perhaps so much so that it’s to their disadvantage sometimes.
+They’re all highly intelligent and fiercely independent individuals, perhaps so much so that it’s to their disadvantage sometimes because they shut everyone else out.
 They all have special abilities they’ve had to learn to control and develop, which can make it difficult for them to form relationships with other people.
 So why do I like the first two but would rather leave the last on his own in his antique shop?

 I love Erica’s logical method of thinking and her intelligence; although she might be able to kick some serious butt, she thinks about her course of action first.
 And I love the way a lot of Gabriel’s sarcasm and arrogance is a defense mechanism to stop anyone from getting too close to his heart.
 It’s almost as if those best bits of each character been combined to make something new in Malachi… but for me, it just doesn’t mix to create a protagonist I really want to spend time with.